Converg3nce/matic-docs/docs/contribute/heimdall/modules/governance.md

 ---
 id: governance
-title: Heimdall governance
+title: Governance
 sidebar_label: Governance
-description: Heimdall governance works exactly as Cosmos-sdk `x/gov` module. [https://docs.cosmos.network/master/modules/gov/](https://docs.cosmos.network/master/modules/gov/).
+description: Heimdall governance works exactly the same as Cosmos-sdk `x/gov` module. [https://docs.cosmos.network/master/modules/gov/](https://docs.cosmos.network/master/modules/gov/).
 In this system, holders of the native staking token of the chain can vote on proposals on a 1 token - 1 vote basis.
 keywords:
   - docs
   - matic